-The original data in the LINK-VACC project are contained within a DB2 database, and will subsequently be processed in compliance with the specifications provided by the common data model and provided as a pipe-separated CSV file using UTF-8 format.
+The original data in the LINK-VACC project are contained within a DB2 database, and will subsequently be processed in compliance with the specifications provided by the common data model (defined in the context of BY-COVID's baseline use case).
+The transformed data will be provided as input for the distributed analysis scripts as a pipe-separated CSV file using UTF-8 format.